Orlando Metro Drug Habits & Health Services

 Dangerous Drugs Commonly Abused in Orange County

-Within Florida, substance abuse treatment admissions listing the primary substance of abuse and the number of individuals for each substance during 2013 were as follows:
+Within Central Florida, substance use disorder treatment admissions, including those for Orlando drug treatment, listing the primary substance of abuse and the number of individuals for each substance during 2018 were as follows:

 Alcohol is cheap, legal to those over the age of 21, and easy to find.
-Alcohol dependency and abuse issues may be compounded by mental health disorders, history of addiction, and the use of other drugs as well.
-Across the entire country, alcohol is the most frequently used addictive substance, and one in every 12 adults may be battling alcohol dependence or abuse.27
+Alcohol dependency and misuse issues may be compounded by mental health disorders, history of addiction, and the use of other drugs as well.
+Across the entire country, alcohol is the most frequently used addictive substance, and one in every 12 adults may be battling alcohol dependence or addiction.27 Fortunately there is effect alcohol treatment in Orlando for those struggling.

 Cocaine has long been a scourge in Central Florida, and in 2011, out of the 30 law enforcement regions in the area, 11 of them listed cocaine as the number one drug threat in their jurisdiction.28 Interstate-4, which runs through Orlando, may be frequently used for trafficking illicit drugs in private and commercial vehicles through the state and beyond into the rest of the country.